-CLIPs will provide a yearly report to Advocate and the RCJ Advice Bureau on the impact of the scheme on the court process by consulting court staff and/or the Judiciary hearing these cases:
+CLIPs will provide a yearly report to Advocate and the RCJ Advice Bureau on the impact of the scheme on the court process by consulting court staff and/or the Judiciary hearing these cases including, where available, information about:

 - a.
 Time saved by volunteer involvement

 - b.
 Cost of the time saved

 - c.
 Anecdotal comments from the Judiciary or court staff